kuarahy/kuarahy-streaming/README.md

 # kuarahy-streaming
-A local notification system for streamers
+A local notification system for streamers made to be compatible with OBS, or any streaming tool that uses browser sources for notifications